chiffa/BioFlow/dev_log.rst

 Implement output redirects - main_config Outputs patching does not seem to work - we need to create the object anew in case of need.

+# correct the overestimation of flow gain for low-edge nodes in the network.

 Functional: